 Who am I and what is important to me?
-In what ways do the experiences of characters in literature match or challenge my own world views?
+In what ways do the experiences of characters in literature match or challenge my own worldviews?
 What happens when we meet others with opposing values?

-These questions drive our English 1 course, where our readings, discussions, and writing help you understand others and yourselves.
+These questions drive our English 1 course, where our readings, discussions, and writing help you understand others and yourself.
 You will be challenged to use our texts as tools for reflection, demonstrating the lifelong role that literature can play in gaining empathy for others and developing your own personal philosophy.
 Our classes are community-focused, where you use class discussions and group work to deepen your understanding of our texts and develop your literary analysis skills.
-In a time when conversations can be fractious and divisive, we ask you to practice listening with understanding and responding thoughtfully.
+In a time when conversations can be fractious and divisive, we ask you to practice listening, seek understanding and respond thoughtfully.

 Daily informal writing strengthens writing fluency, and our formal writing assignments focus on narrative writing and establish the core skills for analytical writing.
 You will learn that writing is a process and begin to develop your own, creating a foundation that enables you to confidently and flexibly approach future communication needs.
-All of our work helps you develop your individual voice, within a learning community and beyond.